 COVID-19 Hits 99 Cigars

 It was a fairly non-descript Monday.
-Aside from the fact that the sun was prohibited from shining dictated by cold, gray clouds, January 25, 2021 began, like most workdays, filled with planned activities that included endless meetings, a bloated to-do list and rapidly approaching deadlines.
+Aside from the fact that the sun was prohibited from shining, dictated by cold, gray clouds, January 25, 2021 began, like most workdays, filled with planned activities that included endless meetings, a bloated to-do list and rapidly approaching deadlines.
 And despite the brooding weather, this day, in a brand new year, firmly held the promise of bringing even a small escape from our pandemic-induced, locked down reality, and perhaps a temporary stay from the dire predictions of a terrible second wave of COVID-19, through the daily musings of our beloved cigars.

 Yet as this Monday progressed, my energy and strength began to disappear like the green line of a health meter as a video game hero takes a pounding.
-My muscles and joints began to ache, I sensed the familiar warmth of a fever behind my eyes and I developed what would come to define my bout with COVID-19 as the worst, seemingly endless, hangover I’ve ever experienced in my life.
+My muscles and joints began to ache, I sensed the familiar warmth of a fever behind my eyes and I developed what would come to define my bout with COVID-19: the worst, seemingly endless, hangover I’ve ever experienced in my life.
 Yet, I’d done my part.
 I worked from home.
 I only went out when I had to, I wore my masks religiously and kept my distance.
 I Zoomed and WebExed my way through the last year to keep our businesses going.
 And despite these efforts, somehow I intuitively knew that there was a virus out there with my name on it and I was just biding my time.
 As I look back on it now, I think the inevitability of it allowed me to move on with life which left me simply rationalizing, ‘let the cards fall where they may.’

 My story is not unique and most importantly, I’m recovering and feeling more like myself.
 I’m still here which makes me one of the lucky ones.
 There are millions people, of all ages, who sadly didn’t get the option of recovery.
 I also didn’t require worrisome late-night trips to the ER nor did I have to endure a prolonged hospital stay on a ventilator or a stint in ICU like a couple of good friends of mine.
 I got to recover in the safety, warmth and comfort of my home, surrounded by family (also afflicted with this wretched virus) and an endless matinee of movies and TV shows ala Netflix, Amazon Prime and Apple TV.

 Unfortunately, one of the most commonly reported side effects of COVID-19, is the loss of smell and taste.
-As some research has reported, over 80% of COVID-19 patients have reported some level of smell and taste loss which can be either temporary or in extreme cases, permanent.
+As some research has reported, over 80% of COVID-19 patients have reported some level of smell and taste loss which can be either temporary or in extreme cases, chronic.
 Outside of the typical loss of smell due to nasal congestion and drainage which physically blocks aromas and odors from reaching the olfactory system, several research papers suggest that the SARS-COV-2 virus has a tropism (cell preference) for nerves/neurons throughout the olfactory (sensory system for sense of smell) complex.
 The resulting inflammation to the nasal tract and surrounding nerve complex is what inhibits our ability to smell, and indirectly, taste (gustatory system), which also contributes to the overall chemosensory system.

 I lost my sense of smell/taste within a few days after general COVID-19 symptom onset, which for a cigar geek and reviewer is the proverbial kiss of death, since the nose and palate are THE two set of senses critical for evaluating cigars.
 Tomorrow marks 21 days since COVID-19 first visited me and while my health is approaching 100% overall, my sense of smell/taste remains elusive.
 In fact, like other patients struggling to enjoy daily vices like a hot cup of coffee, I actually experience “ghost” smells 24/7, a false set of odors that are not connected with anything in my immediate environment.
 I understand now this can vary widely, from vinegar- and other salty-like sensations to a variety of bizarre odors that border on the unpleasant.
 My “ghost” odor du jour is a combination of old house paint and dirty feet.
 And its constant.